zostay/RakuWAPI/README.md

 3.1 Body Done
 -------------

 The `p6wx.body.done` environment variable, if provided, MUST be a vowed [Promise](http://doc.perl6.org/type/Promise).
 This Promise MUST be kept when the server is done sending or processing the response body.
-The Promise MUST be broken if the server is unable to or will not send the complete application body.
+The Promise MUST be broken if the server is unable or unwilling to send the complete application body.

 This is not an exhaustive list, but here are a few possible reasons why this Promise MAY be broken:

-See also 3.7.

   * The application server has already transmitted `Content-Length`, but the application continued to send bytes after that point.